fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 The main technical challenges are

-- the precise specificiation of scoping, operator resolution and SRTP constraints
+- the precise specification of scoping, operator resolution and SRTP constraints

 - backwards compat